Mom, boyfriend get life sentences in 10-year-old boy's death – KION546

 Mom, boyfriend get life sentences in 10-year-old boy’s death

-LOS ANGELES (AP) — The mother of a 10-year-old California boy who died after being tortured was sentenced to life in prison Tuesday, along with her boyfriend, news outlets reported.
+LOS ANGELES (AP) — The mother of a 10-year-old boy and her boyfriend were each sentenced Tuesday to life in prison for torturing and murdering the child, who was beaten, brutalized and starved in Southern California.

 Heather Barron, 33, and Kareem Leiva, 37, were convicted of first-degree murder involving torture last month in a nonjury trial.
 They also were found guilty of abusing two other children in their Lancaster home.

-Superior Court Judge Sam Ohta sentenced them both to life without the possibility of parole after hearing emotional statements from the boy’s relatives and friends, ABC7 reported.
+Los Angeles County Superior Court Judge Sam Ohta sentenced them both to life without the possibility of parole, the Los Angeles County District Attorney’s Office said in a news release.
+The sentencing followed emotional statements from the boy’s relatives and friends, ABC7 reported.

 The judge called Anthony Avalos a “helpless child” dependent on his mother for his basic needs.
 “Instead Anthony was tortured and killed,” Ohta said.